Mphasis-ML-Marketplace/Feature-Selection-for-Machine-Learning/README.md

-# PACE-ML: Feature Selection
+# Feature Selection for Machine Learning

 ## Product overview

-This solution runs machine learning related feature selection operations on the input data.
-The feature selection tasks to execute on the data can be provided by user in a separate config file.
-This will simplify the task of feature selection for a data scientist where the user will have to specify few selected parameter to generate the correct output instead of writing specific code for each individual feature selection tasks.
+The solution runs machine learning related feature selection operations on the input data.
+This will simplify the task of feature selection for a data scientist where the user will have to specify few selected parameters to generate the correct output instead of writing specific code for each individual feature selection tasks.

 ## Product Highlight